 White papers that best fulfill the evaluation criteria will be identified by members of the white paper evaluation panels and recommended to the Assistant Secretary of Defense for Research & Engineering (USD (R&E)).
 USD (R&E) will invite individual PIs to submit full proposals.
-Feedback on white papers will only be provided to those invited to submit a full proposal.
+Feedback on white papers will be provided to those invited to submit a full proposal, and may also be provided to unsuccessful applicants at the White Paper stage b.
+Options

 Proposals that best meet the evaluation criteria will be recommended for funding.
-The Government reserves the right to select and fund for award all, some, one, or none of the proposals in response to this announcement.
+The Government reserves the right to select and fund for award some, one, or none of the proposals in response to this announcement.

 Employees of commercial firms under contract to USD (R&E) and ONR may be used to process white papers and proposals.
-By submitting a proposal, applicants consent to allowing access to their proposals by these support contractors, their support contracts include nondisclosure agreements prohibiting contractor employees from disclosing any information submitted by others.
+By submitting a proposal, applicants consent to allowing access to their proposals by these support contractors, whosecontracts include nondisclosure agreements prohibiting contractor employees from disclosing any information submitted by others.